 Financial Times Guides:

-This website is designed to assist the development of ideas with fellow investing enthusiasts.
-Despite my university Chair, teaching of investment ideas in the City and authorship of investment books, I am not allowed to give investment advice.
+Despite my university Chair, teaching of investment ideas in the City and authorship of investment books, I am not allowed to give investment advice through this website.

 This is a very sensible prohibition.
 I have not undertaken the training, set up the compliance systems, or bought insurance.
 It is only right that the FCA can ask that I be locked away for up to two years if I gave investment advice without authorisation.
 Without this prohibition any Tom, Dick or Conman could pose as an investment adviser and separate you from your money.

-Any information/opinions about companies that I or other contributors discuss is given in the spirit of intellectual discourse as we each grope towards reaching some individual knowledge, some individual conclusions, on the merits of a company or investment strategy.
+Any information/opinions about companies that I might discuss is given in the spirit of intellectual discourse as we each grope towards reaching some individual knowledge, some individual conclusions, on the merits of a company or investment strategy.

 If you ask me “what should I buy?”
 I can’t answer you – they’ll lock me up.
 Besides, I do not know your personal circumstances and whether that type of investment is right for you.